-This also means it has less structure than a traditional pie dough.
+This also means it has less structure than traditional pie dough.
 Remember to use tart pans with a removable bottom (like these on Amazon) so you don't stress about unmolding the tarts from the tart pan: check out my tips for how to remove tarts from tart pans.
 If you prefer to have panna cotta without the tart shell, feel free to make the panna cotta and divide it into glasses (greased if you'd like to unmold them).

 When I studied pastry at Le Cordon Bleu, I learned that it's important to protect tart shells from the filling by creating a barrier between the filling and the crust.
 This is to avoid the crust absorbing liquid from the filling, which would make the crust soft and transform the crisp shell into a soft, mushy mess.

 To protect the tart shell from humidity, pastry professionals brush the inside of the tarts with a thin, even layer of melted white chocolate.
 The chocolate will set, creating an invisible barrier between the filling and the shell.
-The French verb for this step is "chablonner" and means to brush the surface of a cake or a tart with melted chocolate.
+The French verb for this step is "chablonner" which means to brush the surface of a cake or a tart with melted chocolate.

 Want to bake more desserts with tea?
 Try these recipes!

 Infusing recipes with tea is a great way to add unexpected flavour to desserts.
 You can add tea to layer cakes and frostings to make Earl Grey cake.
 You can add matcha to tart shells to make matcha tarts with passion fruit curd.
-You can infuse cream with tea leaves to make ganache for lavender Earl Grey truffles or for a big Earl grey chocolate tart.
+You can infuse the cream with tea leaves to make ganache for lavender Earl Grey truffles or for a big Earl grey chocolate tart.

 Earl Grey Panna Cotta Tarts Recipe

-For these tarts, I originally tested a flavoured-panna cotta recipe with less gelatin (¾ tsp), but unfortunately the resulting panna cotta filling was riding the line between set and unset, as you can see in the following picture.
+For these tarts, I originally tested a flavoured-panna cotta recipe with less gelatin (¾ tsp), but unfortunately, the resulting panna cotta filling was riding the line between set and unset, as you can see in the following picture.
 I liked it that way, but I don't think that it was "technically correct" so I retested the panna cotta filling with a little more gelatin (1 ¼ tsp) and the set was perfect.